Onshore Oil & Gas

 Once granted, the APD expires within two years.
 During the explore phase, companies pay rent to ONRR.

-The APD is one of many permits a lease holder must obtain to move from exploration to development and production.
-Once operators and lease holders obtain all needed permits and licenses, companies build their operations and extract oil and gas from federal lands.
+The APD is one of many permits a lease holder must obtain.
+It allows permit holders to move from exploration to development and production.
+Once operators and lease holders get all needed permits and licenses, companies build their operations and extract oil and gas from federal lands.

-During development and production, the BLM field office performs a number of inspections to enforce lease terms and monitor health, safety, and environmental concerns.
-Once operators successfully extract oil or gas in paying quantities, the lease holder stops paying rent and starts paying royalties to ONRR.
+During development and production, the BLM field office performs several inspections.
+Inspections enforce lease terms and track health, safety, and environmental concerns.
+When operators extract oil or gas in paying quantities, the lease holder stops paying rent and starts paying royalties to ONRR.

 Decommission and reclaim

 Even before the close of an oil and gas operation, operators and lease holders must begin reclamation.
-At the start of an operation, the operator includes a Reclamation Plan in the Surface Use Plan that must be approved by BLM before construction can start.
+Before an operation begins, the operator includes a Reclamation Plan in the Surface Use Plan that must be approved by BLM.

-The lease holder also posts a bond of at least $10,000 that BLM holds during the operation to enforce lease terms and reclamation.
-The operator must conduct interim reclamation throughout the life of the operation, concluding with appropriately plugging wells and restoring the ecosystem.
+The lease holder also posts a bond of at least $10,000.
+BLM holds that bond during the operation to enforce lease terms and reclamation.
+The operator must conduct interim reclamation throughout the life of the operation.
+This concludes with appropriately plugging wells and restoring the ecosystem.

-The BLM field office performs inspections throughout the operation to ensure that interim reclamation takes place, wells are appropriately plugged, and the ecosystem returns.
+The BLM field office performs inspections throughout the operation.
+Inspections ensure that interim reclamation takes place, wells are appropriately plugged, and the ecosystem returns.